 Tax-free weekends for back-to-school can help you save.

-Attention all parents and students who are looking to save—the back-to-school tax-free weekends will be starting this month and continuing through early September.
-Tax-free weekends offer an easy way to save because they eliminate the state sales tax on certain back-to-school shopping items.
-Check out our interactive map below to see if your state is going tax-free soon and to see what items are eligible.
+Attention all parents and students who are looking to save — back-to-school tax-free weekends will be starting this month and continuing through early September.
+Tax-free weekends are an easy way to save because they eliminate the state sales tax on certain back-to-school shopping items.

 When is my state’s tax-free weekend?

-If you live in one of these five states, you don’t pay sales tax regardless of what time of year it is.
-Thus, they have no tax-free weekend or week.
+If you live in one of these five states, you don’t pay state sales tax year-round – so there’s no need for a special tax holiday:

 - Alaska